ceddlyburge/notes-from-talks/software-craftsmanship-2019/aslak hellesoy tdd with petri nets.md

 vertical bar / rectangles are a transition.
 - can be enabled or disabled.
-- to be enabled must have a place pointing to it with at least one tokens
+- to be enabled must have a place pointing to it with at least one token
 - transitions presumably move the tokens along
 - transition move one token from each of the things pointing at them.
+One token can move to two places, its not a physical representation, so can split into multiple copies of itself kind of thing.

 tokens are inside of a place and are moved by the transitions
 - one token moves at a time